 Article

-Compound interest: putting your money to work
+Compound interest explained: Putting your money to work

 Invesco select trust UK equity share portfolio quarterly manager update

-So how does compound interest work?
+How does compound interest work?

 Source: Invesco.
 For illustration purposes only.

-This popular thought experiment demonstrates the concept of compound interest well.
 But the odds of finding magical coins (or investment opportunities) offering daily returns of 100% are extremely low, so let’s look at a more realistic calculation example below.

-Figure 2: The potential of compound interest
+Figure 2: The power of compound interest

 Source: Invesco.
 For illustration purposes only.